interledger/interledger-rs/docs/testnet.md

     https://rs3.xpring.dev/accounts/${Username}/payments
 ```

-Note that you should replace **$their-payment-pointer.example** with one you want to send payments to, and **source_amount** with how much money you want to pay.
+Note that you should replace **$their-payment-pointer.example** with the payment pointer you want to send payments to, and **source_amount** with how much money you want to pay.
 If you are sending to an account that is configured with a different asset, the returned value may be different from the one you sent, based on any exchange rate calculations.

-If someone sends you payments, you could confirm your balance increase as follows.
+If someone sends you payments, you could confirm your balance increase as follows:

 ```bash
 curl \